deadlygeek/timestable/README.md

 Timestable
 ==========

-A simple javascript project that helps you learn 1-10 times table.
+A simple javascript project that helps you learn the times table (1-10).

 Built with node.js using the following modules;
 + grunt